Ydentic/ydocs-metadata-processor/README.md

 - *Optional:* You can change the name as you please.
 This is not really important for the process but is required for the workflow creation.
 - *Optional:* You can edit the `branches` property to anything you'd like for as long as it matches branch names in your documentation repo.
 The workflow will not start otherwise.
 -  *Optional:* You can replace `<instert documentation folder (optional)>` with the name of a folder inside the documentation repository that contains the documentation.
 For instance `Customer Manuals`. **Remove the entire line from the file if you don't want to customize it.**
+-  *Optional:* You can replace `show-debug-log: false` with `show-debug-log: true` to enabled debug logging for the processor.

 > Don't include the `<` and `>` around the placeholders.